Sponsor MessageBecome a KQED sponsor

 • Find or enlist another person to witness the encounter, like someone else in your house or someone passing by

-• Record the encounter yourself or have someone else do it — and ask them to tell you which department they are from while recording.
-If they are lying, it will be important to have that documented.
+• Record the encounter yourself or have someone else do it — and ask them to identify which agency they’re with in the video.

-You can send the video or audio of the encounter to advocacy organizations, like using the ACLU’s Mobile Justice app, for them to evaluate whether the footage might show any potential abuses of authority.
+You can send the video or audio of the encounter to advocacy organizations, for example the ACLU’s Mobile Justice app, for them to evaluate whether the footage might show any potential abuses of authority.
 KQED also has a guide on your rights when filming officers and how to report ICE activity to local advocates.

 Q. What should I do if I’m at home and an ICE agent knocks on my door?